Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/LinknLink/LinknLink.md

 ##  <span style="background-color: #00D8FF">**Intro**</span>
-Full Protocol Support and Ease of Use iSG is a favourably compatible smart home gateway supporting all <a href="https://www.dfrobot.com/blog-13453.html" target="_blank" title="Global IoT Protocols">Global IoT Protocols</a>Global IoT Protocols, including Wi-Fi, Matter, zigbee,z-wave, IR, RF, BLE
+Full Protocol Support and Ease of Use iSG is a favourably compatible smart home gateway supporting all <a href="https://www.dfrobot.com/blog-13453.html" target="_blank" title="Global IoT Protocols">Global IoT Protocols</a>, including Wi-Fi, Matter, zigbee,z-wave, IR, RF, BLE

 Zigbee and z-wave are supported via USB Dongle, IR and RF are supported by eHub), enabling almost all smart home devices connected and managed through iSG regardless of brand or protocol.